cyclus/cyclus.github.com/source/arche/tutorial/input_files.rst

 <http://fuelcycle.org/user/cyclusagents.html#agents-sink>`_, you must, at
 minimum, supply an entry in the ``<in_commod/>`` tag and a ``<capacity/>``.
-We want a similar structure to the Source prototype, i.e., connection to the Storage prototype and a deamnd for one unit of fuel per time step.
+We want a similar structure to the Source prototype, i.e., connection to the Storage prototype and a demand for one unit of fuel per time step.
 We can also name this Sink prototype "FuelSink".

 Accordingly, add the following lines after the Storage prototype